Azure/azure-sdk-for-node/README.md

 });
 ```

-To send messages to the notification hub use the methods of the **wns** or **apns** objects.
+To send messages to the notification hub use the methods of the **wns**, **apns**, or **gcm** objects.
 For a full reference on WNS method templates, check http://msdn.microsoft.com/en-us/library/windows/apps/hh779725.aspx.

 ```JavaScript
 var notificationHubService = azure.createNotificationHubService('hubName');